Christian Home Educators of Colorado exists to defend your family’s freedom and help you homeschool with confidence.

 Shari McMinn, Advertising Manager, Homeschool Update Editor, and Conference Exhibitor Chairman

-Shari Howard McMinn is a widowed, 25-year homeschool mom to 11.
-Her youngest three, all teens, live at home and also an adult son who manages their livestock farm in remote eastern Colorado.
-She is the author of Stretched Yet Unbroken: A Family Knit Together Continues Their Faith; Adoption: Encouragement and Advice for a Hopeful Journey, and MAKE A MEAL + SHARE A MEAL which is a large-batch cookbook for families and ministry sharing; and her newest release, Death Where Is Thy Sting?
+Shari Howard McMinn is a widowed, 27-year homeschool mom to 11.
+Her youngest two, both teens, live at home along with one of her adult sons who manages their livestock farm in remote eastern Colorado.
+She is the author of four books, Stretched Yet Unbroken: A Family Knit Together Continues Their Faith; Adoption: Encouragement and Advice for a Hopeful Journey; MAKE A MEAL + SHARE A MEAL which is a large-batch cookbook for families and ministry sharing; and her newest release, Death Where Is Thy Sting?
 Recovery from the Loss of our Loved Ones and Preparation for Our Own Final Days.
 She blogs on her website, sharimcminn.com.
-Shari is the editor of the CHEC Homeschool Update magazine, serves as CHEC’s Advertising Manager, the Conference Vendor Chairman, and volunteers for CHEC by teaching at homeschool introductory seminars, contributing blog posts, and speaking at the annual conference.
+Shari is the editor of the CHEC Homeschool Update magazine, serves as CHEC’s Advertising Manager, the Conference Exhibitor Chairman, and volunteers for CHEC by teaching at homeschool introductory seminars, contributing blog posts, and speaking at the annual conference.
 She has just entered the very fun new season of life, grandparenting!

 Emily Payne, Marketing Assistant